To develop diverse and accessible cultural events.

 Petra Terpin is a university graduate engineer in food technology, currently employed as a technologist in a pharmaceutical company.
 She has rich professional experience in environmental and food microbiology, genetics and process technology.
 She is a fan of literature and culture.

-Tomi Prosnik is a reformed banker and entrepreneur, currently a director of the CEZAM Public Institution, which provides infrastructure and content in the fields of sports, culture and youth.
+Tomi Prosnik is a reformed banker and entrepreneur, currently works for the CEZAM Ruše Public Institution, which provides infrastructure and content in the fields of sports, culture and youth.
 By introducing new principles in the functioning of public administration and innovative projects, he wants to contribute to development of a civil society and to ensure quality of life, locally and wider.
 He is a human resource manager with several years of experience in management, project management, organization, entrepreneurship, education and employment.

 Ivana Stipić Lah she began to work in journalism as a student, back in 1998.
 She worked for many newspapers, radio and television companies.
 Among others she worked as a reporter in Afghanistan.
 She taught journalism techniques and photography, what she shared with journalist students and professional journalists all over Afghanistan.
 In Slovenia she has been engaged in production and is dedicated to dealing with vulnerable and minority groups.
 She also teaches Croatian language to children of the second immigrant generation and creates a radio and television program for minorities on RTV Slovenia.